-Like walking through a field of wildflowers in spring, I find the one dream that inspires me most and I pick it.
-I separate it from its roots and I treasure and love it for all of its beauty and unique diversity.
+Like walking through a field of wildflowers in spring, I find the one dream that inspires me most, and I pick it.
+I separate it from its roots, and I treasure and love it for all of its beauty and unique diversity.
 At that moment, it’s hard to realize that in doing so, I’ve taken upon a great responsibility to keep this wildflower (or dream) from becoming a great and foolish waste.

-I fail at my attempts from time to time, but there are always wonderful moments where I bring things through to completion and am fulfilled.
+I fail at my attempts from time to time, but there are always wonderful moments when I bring things through to completion and am fulfilled.
 But as I’ve done this throughout my lifetime, the dreams have become harder and more serious, and becoming successful at any given thing takes great responsibility.